jtauber/greek-texts/reference_schemes.md

 Other than dealing with `52`, it would be trivial to convert this to the same format as the Apostolic Fathers.

+**UPDATE**: the Enchridion has now been converted into the same format as the Apostolic Fathers.

 ## Perseus and OGL First1K Greek Files

 * TEI XML following EpiDoc conventions